Strategic Brief, Decision-Layer Architecture for Agentic AI

 Gate to Phase 03

-EMEA Pro Services BU running at target capacity; first APAC institutional account in contract; partner-channel strategy resolved
+Platform Value Office EMEA operations running at target capacity; first APAC institutional account in contract; partner-channel strategy resolved

 Phase 03, 18 months+